GRADUATION – LPN TO RN AAS PROGRAM REQUIREMENTS

 The MARCIA LEVINSON-SOLOMON MEMORIAL AWARD is given to a member of the November class who is exceptionally compassionate in caring for patients.

 The MARGUERITE HAGGERTY MEMORIAL AWARD is given to a graduating student for excellence in Medical-Surgical Nursing.

 The SYLVIA MODESTE AWARD is given to a graduating student in recognition of outstanding leadership.

 GRADUATION IN ABSENTIA

-Students who are not able to attend the graduation exercises should inform the President in writing, explaining the reason.
-A student who graduates “in absentia” is responsible for contacting the Office of Student Services to arrange to pick up their diploma and nursing pin.
+Students who are not able to attend the graduation exercises should inform the director of administration in writing, explaining the reason.
+A student who graduates “in absentia” is responsible for contacting the director of administration to arrange to pick up their diploma and nursing pin.
 No part of the graduation fee will be refunded.

 REQUIREMENTS FOR REGISTERED NURSE LICENSURE